rebeccatron/til/README.md

 ...the thing is, I'm not always so great at capturing my own learning and putting it *somewhere* I can easily share or refer to later.

 So, I'm giving this a whirl!
-Inspired by [Simon Willison's](https://til.simonwillison.net) TILs, which in turn is inspired by [Josh Branchaud's TILs](https://github.com/jbranchaud/til), described as:
+Inspired by [Simon Willison's TILs](https://til.simonwillison.net), which in turn were inspired by [Josh Branchaud's TILs](https://github.com/jbranchaud/til), described as:

 > A collection of concise write-ups on small things I learn day to day across a variety of languages and technologies.
 These are things that don't really warrant a full blog post.